As much as you may want to be your teen’s ‘best friend’, it’s more important to be a responsible parent.

 Kids search for the type of adult they want to emulate – so they will observe the way your family and friends behave around alcohol, and that will play a pivotal role in developing their attitudes and drinking behaviours.

-As teens mature, they’re more heavily influenced by their peers, the media and what they see on television and in movies.
+As teens mature, they’re more heavily influenced by their peers and what they see on social media, TV, and in movies.
 Having positive role models to counteract social pressures is crucial in order for your teen to develop a healthy attitude towards alcohol and responsible drinking.

 In order to gain the support of other influential adults in your teen’s life, talk to your family and friends about how you feel about alcohol.
 Ensure they are aware of the messages they may be unconsciously sending to kids about drinking alcohol.